MIT-SPARK/Kimera-RPGO/README.md

 params.setPcm3DParams(0.0, 10.0, Verbosity::QUIET);
 // Verbosity levels are QUIET, UPDATE, and, ERROR in order of increasing number of messages (the default is UPDATE)
 // For 2D params.setPcm2DParams(0.0, 10.0); Have been tested

+// To use GaussNewton instead of LM: params.solver = Solver::GN;

 std::unique_ptr<RobustSolver> pgo = std::make_unique<RobustSolver>(params);
 //...